 I’ve been listening to all the commentary about including Rumpt voters in the wider national discussion, to not write them off as out of touch and willing to listen to a snake oil salesman.
 Yes, apparently a lot of you are disaffected voters, feeling like the world has left you behind.
 You’re starting to think like Rumpt, that you’re all victims of a scheme to take away your country, that liberal elites on the coasts are running the show and keeping you downtrodden and without hope.

 You made the wrong choice.
 The guy is a boob.
 He makes things up and calls them alternative facts.
 There are no alternative facts other than to lie and deceive and distort on a daily basis.
 He does this every day, folks.
 He makes it up every day.
 There is no basis to covering up for the guy.
 He lies daily to convince his feeble, childish narcissistic mind that he’s always right.

-Did you hear the speech he made to the Boy Scouts?
+Did you hear the speech he made to the Boy Scouts last year?
 Wow.
 If I was fourteen and in that crowd I would have launched a shoe at him.
 He was politicizing and boasting and lying to our youth.
 The Boy Scout National Jamboree.
 Wow.

 At some point, you Rumpt voters are simply going to have top let it go and admit you got it wrong.
 You voted for a self-absorbed bonehead.
 Admit it.

 I run a boat in Alaska for part of my living.
 I’m the skipper, the captain.
 I’m supposed to get things right out there as we fish the largest salmon run in the world.
 You know what?
 I’m not always right!
 I get it wrong!
 I make rookie mistakes!
 Just this season I had my come-uppance a number of times and I had to tell my crew “You got it right.
 I should’ve listened.”